Skip to main content

 What do you actually keep?

 Your take-home tips are your cash and card tips minus the total tip-out.
 If you made $300 in tips and tipped out $48 to the bar and $9 to a busser, you keep $243.
 That is the number that matters, and it is the number a lot of workers never actually calculate.
+Divide it by hours worked, add your wage, and you have your true hourly — the only figure that compares one shift honestly to another.

 Is a tip-out fair, and is it legal?